-The project would require acquisition and demolition of standing structures along the proposed Preferred Alternative.
+The project will require acquisition and demolition of standing structures along the proposed alignment alternatives.
 An asbestos survey will be conducted on each building prior to the development of demolition plans.
 If the survey detects the presence of any asbestos-containing materials, plans will be developed to accomplish the safe removal of these materials prior to demolition.
 All asbestos abatement work will be conducted in conformance with ADEQ, EPA and Occupational Safety and Health Administration (OSHA) asbestos abatement regulations.

 The probability of impacting a known hazardous material or waste site is reduced due to the preliminary investigations conducted to avoid such sites.
-The two large landfills identified within Camp Robinson will not be impacted by the Preferred Alternative due to alignment adjustments to avoid them.
 If a hazardous waste site is identified, observed or discovered during construction within the right of way area, it will be AHTD's responsibility to determine the type and extent of the contamination.
 The AHTD will determine the remediation and disposal methods to be employed for that particular type of contamination.
 Any required remediation work will be conducted in conformance with ADEQ, EPA and OSHA regulations.